-Other research is focusing on quality of life for people with lung cancer and on symptoms that could show a cancer has come back.
+Other research is focusing on quality of life for people with lung cancer and on symptoms that could show that a cancer has come back.

 All treatments have to be fully researched before they can be adopted as standard treatment for everyone.
 This is so that